email@example.com / 928.486.7357

 Teaching Page Design Layout and The History of Modern Design at Portland State University

 International Design Volunteer, Partners of the Americas

 As a design volunteer with USAID/ Partners of the Americas, I have travelled to countries in South America, Central America and the Caribbean to complete two-week volunteer design projects.
 Clients are typically small agriculturally-based start-up companies.
-Read about my trip to Haiti and Colombia.
+Read about my trips to Haiti, Colombia and Guatemala.

 Volunteer Creative Director/Designer, p:ear

 I have served as a pro bono Creative Director and Designer for p:ear (creatively mentoring homeless youth) since 2012.
 As such, I have helped them craft brand guidelines; determine visual themes, graphics and experience of their big fundraising event; design collateral materials for p:ear barista school and gallery; designed their website; designed the storefront for their barista school coffee window; and created social media graphics.

 Writer, Researcher, Portland Design History Project

 Starting with the 2014 Design Week event, Portland Designers of the Mad Men Era, I have been collecting, archiving, interviewing and writing about the history of design in Portland with a focus on the 1960s.